TechGeek01/BackDrop/README.md

 ![BackDrop UI](https://raw.githubusercontent.com/TechGeek01/BackDrop/master/docs/img/showcase.png)

 ## Installation
-If you're not running a precompiled version of the source code, you can run the Python directly.
+If you're not running a pre-compiled version of the source code, you can run the Python directly.
 All packages can be installed by passing the associated requirements.txt file to `pip`.

 *BackDrop uses tkinter for the GUI frontend.
 If you're on Linux, this isn't included with Python and will need to be installed separately.*